cholmcdowell/houston-fuse-engineering-coding-exam/README.md

 ## Questions?

-If anything is unclear, email [HIRING_EMAIL].
+If anything is unclear, email tate.walker@versent.com.au.
 We're happy to clarify—asking questions is not penalized.

 Good luck! 🚀